avishek-sen-gupta/cobol-rekt/README.md

 ## How to Build

+The toolkit uses JDK 21 features; so you'll need the appropriate JDK set up.

 Run: ```mvn clean install```.

 The Checkstyle step is only applicable for the Eclipse Cobol parser project.
 You can skip the Checkstyle targets with: